Back to World of BurgerFuel

 How did this all start?
 Did you grow up loving music and singing?
 Was this always a dream for you?

 I’ve been singing since I was a little kid and attended musical theatre school.
 After that, I was auctioning things but couldn’t get my foot in the door.
 I went on X Factor Australia and got through and then got eliminated, which was devastating.
 I stopped singing for a while after that and moved back to NZ.
-Once again, I got selected to go on Popstars NZ in 2020, and I was like, this is my moment, and again, I got eliminated.
+Once again, I got selected to go on Popstars NZ in 2020, and I was like, This is my moment, and again, I got eliminated.

 I delusionally hyped myself up, thinking this was my moment, so it was so gutting not to make it.
 I went back to not singing again and started a podcast with a good friend, who saw me talking and connecting with many awesome NZ artists, which inspired me to start again.
 I started reaching out to the connections I made, which was the start.